joeltd15/BARBERIA--ORION/BARBERIA-ORION/ADMIN/vendors/bootstrap/site/docs/4.1/content/tables.md

 {% capture callout %}
 ##### Vertical clipping/truncation

 Responsive tables make use of `overflow-y: hidden`, which clips off any content that goes beyond the bottom or top edges of the table.
-In particular, this can clip off dropdown menus and other third-party widgets.
+In particular, this can clip off dropdown menus and other third-party Widgets.
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}